 I don't wish to judge them for that.
 Yet, I want to bow before Jason and Andrea and do a little worship!
 Who are these rare, unusual people who take the road less traveled and delay gratification?
 Especially in our sex-addicted culture where sex is used to sell everything from hamburgers to vacuum cleaners.

 From my pastoral POV I see lots of sex addiction.
 Sometimes I wonder, falsely I am certain, "Who is not a sex addict today?"
 Have you ever seen, or counseled one?
 Addiction is a monster.
 The French word for addict, as Gerald May has told us, is attache.
 Attachment.
 Claw-like attache.
 Being married or shacking up (I'm not talking about the book The Shack) cannot cure this.

 Somehow, Jason and Andrea escaped the prison house of "sexual freedom."

 We told them we were proud of them.
 Delayed sexual gratification displays self-control and breeds trust.

 Linda and I abstained.
 In my abstinence I was not some religious legalist.
 I was so screwed up sexually that I just wanted God to heal the garbage of my heart so that, should I marry, I would not infect my life partner and children.
 When I told Linda I would not be asking her to have sex with me, I asked how this made her feel.
 She said, "Safe."
 I didn't love her only for her physical beauty.
 I wanted her heart.
 The two are different.

 While dating, I waited several months before I kissed her.
 I will never forget that kiss!
 We were walking in a park, and it began to lightly rain.
 A little voice told me, "It is time!"
 I asked for her permission.
 She said yes.
 That kiss lasted only one second, but mega-volts of lightning came through her lips!
 From then until we got married we kissed only occasionally, and then only for a second or two.
 Our love and trust and respect only grew.
 This was wild and unbelievable to me, a former drug-alcohol-fraternity-sex-womanizer.
-A foundation of faithfulness was being laid from which we have never diverted (for forty-three years).
+A foundation of faithfulness was being laid from which we have never diverted (for forty-six years).